Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/README.md

 ### LiteralBasedProvider

-In the package we officially distribute through NuGet [Lightstreamer.DotNetStandard.Adapters](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Adapters/) the `LiteralBasedProvider` class is already included.
-But it is not included in this project since there is a dedicated project.
+This project includes a simple full implementation of Remote Metadata Adapter in C# made available as sample for inspiration and/or extension.

+The [LiteralBasedProvider](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/tree/master/DotNetStandardAdapter/Source_Generic_Adapters) is the .NET Remote equivalent of the *LiteralBasedProvider* Metadata Adapter in [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter).
+It extends the [MetadataProviderAdapter](https://sdk.lightstreamer.com/ls-dotnetstandard-adapter/1.12.1-n/api/api/Lightstreamer.Interfaces.Metadata.MetadataProviderAdapter.html) abstract class (which in turn implements the [IMetadataProvider](https://sdk.lightstreamer.com/ls-dotnetstandard-adapter/1.12.1-n/api/api/Lightstreamer.Interfaces.Metadata.IMetadataProvider.html) interface).
-It is used in some of our examples and in case you need it with your version of these adapters you should consider including this project [Lightstreamer - Reusable Metadata Adapters - .NET Adapter](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet).
+It is used in Lightstreamer examples and demos based on the .NET Remote Adapter SDK, in combination with suitable Data Adapters and Clients.

+The LiteralBasedProvider can be configured through suitable initialization parameters.
+See the [class documentation](https://sdk.lightstreamer.com/ls-dotnetstandard-adapter/1.12.1-n/api/api/Lightstreamer.Adapters.Metadata.LiteralBasedProvider.html) for details.

 ## Compatibility